 Martina Brugnoni Drops Marketing Bombs: Mastery Principles for Insurance Agents (Part 1)

-Who Martina Brugnoni Is and Why You Should Listen
+Who Is Martina Brugnoni and Why Should an Agency Owner Listen?

 Martina's background is not the typical insurance industry story.
 She didn't come up through a captive carrier system and gradually discover marketing.
 She entered the industry with a marketer's eye and a strategist's brain, then went deep into the insurance-specific applications of what she already knew about brand positioning, audience psychology, and client acquisition.